AgoraIO-Extensions/Agora-Golang-Server-SDK/README.md

   - if you don't use VAD, and your glibc version is between 2.16 and 2.27, you can disable VAD by rename **audio_vad.go** file in go_wrapper/agoraserver/ to **audio_vad.go.bak**

 # Change log
+## 2024.09.13 release 1.2.2
+- there is no need to config ffmpeg path for **send_mp4** any more
+- make video pixel format support for other than yuv420p
 ## 2024.09.04 release 1.2.1
 - move examples to **go_wrapper/examples** directory
 - add **send_mp4** example combined with ffmpeg